TeseoLou/codoku/docs/TESTING.md

 Codoku was tested using a combination of **automated tools** and **manual techniques** across multiple categories:

-- **Code validation** to check compliance with HTML and CSS standards
+- **Code validation**
-- **Accessibility evaluation** using tools and hands-on navigation testing
+- **Accessibility evaluation**
-- **Performance and SEO auditing** using Lighthouse
+- **Performance and SEO auditing**
-- **Manual interaction testing** for gameplay features
-- **Responsive design checks** across a variety of screen sizes
+- **Responsive design checks**
 - **Cross-browser compatibility testing**
+- **Manual interaction testing**

 All issues discovered during testing were documented and resolved, and results are detailed in this document along with screenshots to verify successful validation.

 ## **6.1 Code Validation**
 Validation ensures that the code behind Codoku adheres to current web standards and best practices, helping improve reliability, maintainability, and browser compatibility.

-All HTML, CSS, and JavaScript files were passed through official validation tools such as the [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), and [JSHint](https://jshint.com/).
+All HTML, CSS, and JavaScript files were passed through official validation tools such as the W3C Markup Validator, W3C CSS Validator, and JSHint.

 This process helped identify and resolve syntax errors, semantic issues, accessibility oversights, and outdated or unsupported syntax ensuring the final product is stable, clean, and standards-compliant.

 ### **6.1.1 HTML Validation**

-All HTML files (`index.html`, `about.html`, and `404.html`) were validated using the [W3C Markup Validation Service](https://validator.w3.org/).
+All HTML files (`index.html`, `about.html`, and `404.html`) were validated using the W3C Markup Validation Service.
 This process checks for syntax errors, deprecated tags, improperly nested elements, and other violations of the HTML5 specification.

 #### **`index.html` - Results**
 The `index.html` file serves as the main interactive hub of Codoku, housing the Sudoku grid, control buttons, difficulty and timer setup, and all associated modals.
 It also links to all the key JavaScript and CSS files that power the app’s functionality.